 At the same time, Market Analysis is often thought of to be the same as secondary research.
 This is because Market Analysis is perceived to be a passive study with the help of the available data.

-Both of these assumptions regarding Market Research and Market Analysis are incorrect.
+Both of the assumptions about Market Research and Market Analysis are incorrect.

 Primary and secondary research is by no means a parameter for the difference between Market Research and Market Analysis.